 Wart vs. Cancer: Identifying Basal Cell Skin Cancer

-Basal cell skin cancer is the most common form of skin cancer, and it’s also the most likely to resemble common or plantar warts.
+Basal cell skin cancer is the most common form of skin cancer, and it’s also the most likely to resemble common warts or plantar warts.
 Let’s take a closer look at the characteristics of each skin condition:

 - Basal cell skin cancer usually resembles an open sore, a small pink growth, a shiny bump, a red patch of irritated skin, or a growth that resembles a scar.
 Although basal cell skin cancer is less common in people with darker skin tones, here the raised bump may range in color from tan to dark brown.